Kmart002/jamortBackend/Documentation.md

 ## CONCLUSION
 The User API simplifies the process of managing a users record within your application.
-Whether you're building a personal information management system, a contact list, or any other application that requires person-related data, the Person API can help you get started quickly.
+Whether you're building a personal information management system, a contact list, or any other application that requires person-related data, the User API can help you get started quickly.